 Close to Ely is Cave Lake State Park.
 Cave Lake State Park offers outstanding recreational opportunities year-round.
 Stocked with rainbow trout and home to German brown trout, the 32-acre reservoir provides outstanding fishing and boating.
 Other summer activities include swimming, hiking, camping and the Annual Bathtub Races.

-The Ward Charcoal Ovens State Historic Park and nearby Cave Lake is perched in the Egan Mountain Range just East of Ely.
+The Ward Charcoal Ovens State Historic Park is perched in the Egan Mountain Range just East of Ely.
 The park features six huge beehive shaped charcoal ovens that were used in the 1870's to help process rich silver ore that was discovered in the area.
 Once mining ended, the ovens were used to shelter travelers and even had a reputation as a hideout for stagecoach bandits.
 Visitors can not only walk into the oven structures, but also enjoy camping, picnicking, hiking and fishing in the park.
 Wildlife?
 Be on the lookout for mule deer, grouse and elk.

 Ghost Towns!
 Real Ghost Towns!
 Your excursion trip on the train actually goes through the ghost town of Lane City.
 Nearby ghost towns also include Hamilton, Treasure City, Pioche, Cherry Creek, Ward, and Taylor.
 And as you head out to explore the ghost towns keep a lookout for the wild Mustangs that live in the Great Basin.